SS1p/ForenLinux/README.md

 ### II.
 Innovative Features

-`ForenLinux.sh` stands out from other forensic tools due to the following innovative features in its design and implementation:
+`ForenLinux` stands out from other forensic tools due to the following innovative features in its design and implementation:

 1. **Modularity and Flexibility**:
    - The script supports multiple collection modes (Quick Mode, Standard Mode, Deep Mode), allowing users to choose different data collection scopes based on their needs.